Incremental and Modular Context-sensitive Analysis: The Algorithm for Incremental and Modular Context-sensitive Analysis

-\paragraph{Enhancing the deletion strategy.} The proposed deletion strategy is quite pessimistic.
-Deleting a single clause most of the times means reusing only a few independent answers.
-However, it may occur that the analysis does not change after removing a clause or some nodes/edges may still be correct and precise.
+\paragraph{\textbf{Enhancing the deletion strategy.}} The proposed deletion strategy is quite pessimistic.
+Updating imprecise information about imported predicates most of the times means reusing only a few answers that did not depend on the changes per module.
+However, it may occur that the analysis does not change after these changes occur, or that some nodes/edges are still correct and precise.
 A solution is to partially reanalyze the program without removing these potentially useful results.
-Our proposed algorithm allows performing such partial reanalysis, by running it (within the algorithm) partitioning the desired module into smaller partitions, for example, using information of the {\em strongly connected components}.
-This can be achieved replacing the \alglinetitle{InvalidDelCls} procedure (see Fig. \ref{fig:del_bu}) by running the algorithm with a partition of the current module as input program, for example using the (static) SCCs of the clauses ({\sf split-sources-scc}), which includes also partitioning the results ({\sf split-in-scc}) to initialize $GAG$ using $\LAG_M$, and setting as \Q\ the initial $E$ of this modular analysis.
+Our proposed algorithm allows performing such a partial reanalysis, by partitioning the desired module into smaller partitions, for example, using information on {\em strongly connected components}.
+This can be achieved within the algorithm by replacing line \alglinetitle{DelImprecise} with Fig.~\ref{fig:del_bu}.
+This runs the algorithm with a partition of the current module as input program, which is split using the (static) SCCs of the clauses ({\sf split-sources-scc}).
+This includes also partitioning the results ({\sf split-in-scc}) to initialize $\GAG$ using $\LAG_M$, and setting as \QQ\ the initial $E$ of this modular analysis.
 The reanalysis of this partitioned module will be given in a modular form, so it has to be \emph{flattened} back for it to be compatible with the rest of the analysis results.
+This process consists in merging all the graphs in which the analysis was performed into one graph that contains all the nodes and edges except the edges in $\GAG''$.